herrsascha/VariableScout-Docs/README.md

 VariableScout is a powerful Figma plugin designed to streamline the management of variables and nodes within your projects.
 It provides an intuitive interface for filtering, visualizing, and organizing variables and nodes based on their types and attributes.

-## Installation

-1. Install from Figma Community: Visit the [VariableScout Figma Plugin Page](https://.com/) and click "Install".
-2. Run the Plugin: In your Figma file, go to `Plugins` → `VariableScout` to launch the plugin.

 ## Features

 - Variable and Node Visualization: Easily view all variables and the nodes they are connected to within your Figma document.
-- Filtering: Filter variables and nodes by type, attributes, or custom criteria.
+- Filtering: Filter variables and nodes by type.
 - Search Functionality: Quickly search for specific variables, nodes, or collections.
 - Focused View: Simplify the variable value and node path, highlighting only the essential elements.
 - Export Variables: Export variables in various formats (.JSON, .CSV).